Notable Nursing: Update October 2013

 Fit in Fairview was a success.
 Approximately 100 people took part in a follow-up health screening at the end of the program.
 In total, that group lost more than 300 pounds and walked more than 16,000 miles.

-Community Hospital Makes Professional Development a Priority
+Regional Hospital Makes Professional Development a Priority

 Euclid Hospital values professional development and continuing education.
 “We continually encourage our nurses to go back to school, attend conferences and learn more about their profession because healthcare is ever-changing,” says Vickie Gardner, BSN, RN, Coordinator of Nursing Quality & Accreditation at Euclid Hospital.
 “It really empowers our nurses when their organization supports them in their endeavors to learn and grow.”